sunaku/tork/README.markdown

-TestR - Continuous testing tool for Ruby
+Tork - Test with fork
 ==============================================================================

-TestR is a continuous testing tool for Ruby that automatically detects and tests changes in your Ruby application or test suite in an efficient manner:
+Tork is a continuous testing tool for Ruby that automatically detects and tests changes in your Ruby application or test suite in an efficient manner:

-  1. Absorbs test execution overhead into the master Ruby process.
+  1. Absorbs your test execution overhead into a master process.

-  2. Forks to run your test files in parallel and without overhead.
+  2. Forks to run your test files in parallel, without overhead.

   3. Avoids running unchanged tests inside changed test files.